Post Graduate Year Two (PGY2) Residency Program | Ambulatory Care & Academia

 - Psychiatric medication monitoring

-PGY-2 residents are included in all components of the tripartite mission of academic life: teaching, scholarship and service.
+PGY2 residents are included in all components of the tripartite mission of academic life: teaching, scholarship and service.
 Residents hold a post-graduate instructor position and are considered full faculty members by Pacific University.
-They learn to employ teaching methods for various settings including one-on-one precepting, small group facilitation, and large class didactic as well as learners that span first year pharmacy students through PGY-1 residents.
-Additionally, residents hone their teamwork and project assessment skills through serving on a school of pharmacy committee.
-Regularly scheduled small group discussions also serve as a venue for residents to talk through teaching related challenges with preceptors.
+They learn to employ teaching methods for various settings including one-on-one precepting, small group facilitation, and large class didactic, and have interactions with learners ranging from first-year pharmacy students to PGY1 residents.
+Additionally, residents learn to enhance their teamwork and project management skills through serving on a school of pharmacy committee.
+Examples of committee service include the Curriculum Committee, Admissions Committee, and Assessment Committee.
+Regularly scheduled small group discussions with preceptors serve as a venue for residents to reflect on teaching-related challenges and learn new methods for effective teaching.

 - Allergic rhinitis and conjunctivitis

 Dissemination of knowledge through peer-reviewed methods is a critical component of both clinical practice and academia.
-Residents are required to complete one major project focusing on the implementation or assessment of a clinical service within the VGMHC system.
-Data gathered from the project will be presented via an ASHP Midyear Meeting poster, a platform presentation through Oregon Society of Health System Pharmacists (OSHP), and a written manuscript.
-Residents are also given the opportunity to partner with SOP faculty members to complete various academia-focused projects.
+Residents are required to complete one medication use evaluation (MUE) and one major research project over the course of their residency year.
+Results of the MUE will be submitted for presentation as a poster at the ASHP Midyear Meeting, and research project findings will be presented as a platform presentation at the Northwestern States Residency Conference (NWSRC) and through a written manuscript suitable for publication.
+Residents are also given the opportunity to partner with school of pharmacy faculty members to complete various academia-focused projects.
 These opportunities may culminate in an American Association of Colleges of Pharmacy (AACP) poster, presentation, and/or manuscript.

 Previous resident projects